Chart Color Schemes

 AreaSearch assessment of residential development activity positions South Yarra among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers in South Yarra shows an average of approximately 397 dwelling approvals per year over the past five financial years.
-This totals around 1,985 homes.
-As of FY-26, 41 approvals have been recorded.
-The population growth rate is approximately zero people per dwelling built annually between FY-21 and FY-25, indicating that supply meets or exceeds demand.
+AreaSearch analysis of ABS building approval numbers indicates South Yarra has received approximately 397 dwelling approvals per year on average over the past five financial years.
+This totals an estimated 1,985 homes from FY-20 to FY-24.
+As of FY-26194 approvals have been recorded.
+The annual average population growth associated with these dwellings is zero people per dwelling built between FY-21 and FY-25.

 Frequently Asked Questions - Development